montogeek/laravel-docs-es/testing.md

 <a name="refreshing-the-application"></a>
 ## Refreshing The Application

-As you may already know, you can access your Laravel `Application` / IoC Container via `$this->app` from any test method.
-This Application instance is refreshed for each test class.
+As you may already know, you can access your Application ([service container](/5.0/container)) via `$this->app` from any test method.
+This service container instance is refreshed for each test class.
 If you wish to manually force the Application to be refreshed for a given method, you may use the `refreshApplication` method from your test method.
 This will reset any extra bindings, such as mocks, that have been placed in the IoC container since the test case started running.